svolodarskyi/self-reflections-bot/README.md

 # Self-Reflections-Bot
 Telegram bot which reminds to go over self-reflection questions every day.

-As well as send quote of the day after self-reflections exercise.
+In additiona, sends quote of the day after self-reflections exercise.

 # Installation